How Phygital Events Will Change the Event Industry

 Due to the pandemic, the event industry has transformed significantly.
 Just a few months before the pandemic, I could not deliver a keynote at an in-person event, and I suggested delivering the keynote virtually instead.
 The event organiser quickly dismissed this suggestion as a bad idea; consequently, I missed the event.
 Who would have known that the global events industry would be required to shift gears only a few months later?

 Online events have become the norm, and despite the easing of Covid-19, many events still take place online.
+As a futurist, I now deliver a consistent stream of both in-person as well as virtual keynotes.
 However, we can expect events to undergo another transformation in the coming years as virtual events appear.
 With the upcoming metaverse, virtual events are poised to become the dominant format in the event industry.
 They give attendees, and speakers, greater flexibility regarding time, place, and interactions.
 As a result, more companies will embrace the metaverse to offer unique experiences that allow people to meet virtually in immersive environments.

 The main reason is that more and more companies realise the power of virtual platforms to host their events and conferences.
 In addition, with the help of virtual platforms, we can reach out to many people without worrying about the location or space limitations that may have been a problem in the past.
 Of course, during the pandemic, the number of events via Zoom, Teams, or Hopin exploded, but the virtual events I am talking about are far more advanced than a simple Zoom or Teams event.